devjgm/papers/cpp_civil_time.md

 civil times.
 A proposal for a standard time zone library is presented in another paper (XXX: jgm add a link here).

-The C++ standard library already has `<chrono>`, which is a good implementation of *absolute time* (as well as the related duration concept).
-This paper proposes a standard *civil time* library that complements `<chrono>`.
-A separate paper (XXX: jgm insert the paper number) proposes a standard *time zone* library that bridges `<chrono>` and the Civil Time Library proposed in this paper.
+The C++ standard already has the `<chrono>` library, which is a good implementation of *absolute time*.
+This paper proposes a standard *Civil Time* Library that complements `<chrono>`.
+A separate paper (XXX: jgm insert the paper number) proposes a standard *Time Zone* Library that bridges `<chrono>` and the Civil Time Library proposed in this paper.

+## Impact on the Standard

+The Civil Time Library proposed here is not directly dependent on any other standard C++ library.
+It is implementable using C++98, with optimizations such as `constexpr` available when compiled as C++11.

+A current sister proposal that describes a standard Time Zone Library (XXX: jgm add a doc reference) depends on the existence of this Civil Time Library.

-## Overview
+## Design Decisions

-To build a Civil Time Library that is easy to understand and use, we made the following simplifying assumptions:
+### Use the Proleptic Gregorian Calendar

-* Civil times use the [Proleptic Gregorian Calendar] only.
-Other calendars do exist in the real world, but their rarity of use does not warrant complicating the common case.
-Additionally, international standards such as [UTC] rely on the Gregorian calendar, so this seems like a reasonable simplification.
+Many different calendaring systems exist in the world, but the most commonly used calendar is the [Proleptic Gregorian Calendar].
+Supporting rarely used calendars would add complication to the library with little value.
+Additionally, international standards such as [UTC] rely on the Gregorian Calendar.
+Therefore, we've chosen to not support other calendars.

-* Civil times are time zone independent.
-This frees programmers from the complexities of daylight-saving time, UTC offset transitions, and even leap seconds, while working in the civil time domain.
-Programmers can instead reason using the simple rules of the calendar and write code that is agnostic of time zone.
-(Note: leap seconds, like DST, are YMDHMS constraints that are time-zone specific, while leap days are calendar specific and are therefore applied by the civil-time types.)
-* Civil times are always valid.
-There is no invalid civil time or error state that needs to be checked.
+### Civil times are always valid

+It is not possible to create an invalid civil time instance.
+Similarly, there are no errors when constructing a civil time with field values that are out of range.
 This is enforced by normalizing input fields (similar to `mktime(3)`), for example, Jan 32 will normalize to Feb 1.
-Note:
-  If normalization is undesired, callers can compare the resulting normalized fields to the input fields to signal an error.
+This decision reduces the amount of boilerplate error checking, and it allows callers to do arithmetic on input field arguments without worrying about range.
+Note that if normalization is undesired, callers may compare the resulting normalized fields to the input fields to signal an error.

+### Civil times are aligned to a civil-field boundary

+One of the classic questions that arises when talking about a Civil Time Library (aka a date library or a date/time library) is this: "What happens when you add a month to Jan 31?"
+This is an interesting question because there could be a number of possible answers:

+* Error.
+The caller gets some error, maybe an exception, maybe an invalid date object, or maybe `false` is returned.
+This may make sense because there is no single unambiguously correct answer.
+* Maybe Feb 28 (or 29).
+This may make sense because the operation goes from the last day of January to the last day of February.
+* Maybe March 3 (or 2 if a leap year).
+This may make sense because the operation goes to the equivalent of Feb 31.

+Practically speaking, any answer that is not what the programmer expected is the wrong answer.

+The Civil Time Library proposed here avoids this problem by making it impossible to ask such a question.
+All civil time objects are aligned to a particular civil time field boundary (such as aligned to a year, month, day, hour, etc.), and arithmetic operates on the field to which the object is aligned.
+This means that in order to "add a month" the object must first be aligned to a month boundary, which is equivalent to the first day of that month.
+See the [Technical Specification](#Technical-Specification) section below for more about alignment.

+There are indeed ways to accomplish the task of adding a month to Jan 31 with this Civil Time Library, but they require the programmer to be more explicit about their intent so the answer is unsurprising.
+In practice, we have found few places where programmers wanted to do unaligned arithmetic.

+## Technical Specification

 The core of the Civil Time Library is based on the following six individual
 classes: